Kristfur/minesweeper/README.md

     - Wireframe diagrams were created using [balsamiq](https://balsamiq.com/)

 # Testing
-Throughout development there was constant testing to ensure the functions gave the desired outputs and that there was no unpredictable outcomes.
-Testing was performed on mobile devices as well as desktop browsers to ensure functinality as intended.
+Throughout development there was constant testing to ensure the functions gave the desired outputs and that there were no unpredictable outcomes.
+Testing was performed on mobile devices as well as desktop browsers to ensure functionality as intended.

 A more structured testing procedure was also performed.
 Details of this report can be found [here](TESTING.md).